 For about the first year and a half, I’d go to the studio 1-4 times a week and absolutely LOVED it every time.
 I had never ever in my life before found a movement that brought me so much joy.
 That made me feel so good about myself.
 That everything is as it should be.

 Ok ok ok, you all want the SECOND story.
 Because that’s where we are now.
-And it’s the story of ‘how Carla lost 8 kilos from yoga and pilates’ BUT you had to read the first story (because it was first).
+And it’s the story of ‘how I lost weight with pilates and yoga’ BUT you had to read the first story (because it was first).

 So, from the moment I found out I was at 72 kilos, I must admit, I was pretty sad.
 I hadn’t realised that I had let my health go so far down on the priority list.
 The reason I didn’t know my weight was because I made a pact with myself (after first weight loss story) to not be attached to the number on the scales, so I threw out my scales and always made sure the doctors never told me my weight.
 It wasn’t until my doctor didn’t listen and blurted out the number that I then knew.
 And let’s just say the throwing out of the scales didn’t heal the attachment to the number.
 I was still very much attached to my weight.
 And seeing this number (the highest it’s ever been) brought me into a pretty dark place.